Articles and Guides/ Breakfast/ Latest Posts

 If you are not in the mood for the work, there is another, easier way.
 Get GundryMD’s Pancake Mix, and always have some in your pantry for the days when you feel like pancakes.

-If you love smoothies, this is my smoothie recommendation for anyone doing the three-day plant paradox cleanse.
-Or whenever you feel like a reset.
-This lectin-free breakfast is packed with nutrients, is fresh, and easy to drink.
-Skip the coconut butter if you are doing the Phase 1 plant paradox.
+If you love smoothies, this is my smoothie recommendation for anyone doing the three-day plant paradox cleanse or whenever you feel like a reset.
+This lectin-free breakfast is packed with nutrients, and it’s easy to drink.

 Creamy Fonio Porridge with Almonds and Blueberries